Fraser High School, Hamilton: History

 The former principal of the school, Martin Elliott, caused some controversy over his use of obscenities during his ill-fated run for the Mayoralty of Hamilton in 2004.
-Hamilton Fraser High School contains approximately 1657 students and 200 staff.

 In 2001, the school suffered a huge loss when the school gymnasium was burnt down by vandals.
 A newer and larger gym was built in its place through support from the community.
 The school also opened a new technology block, on 19 October 2007, which has very similar architecture to the gymnasium.

 The school was one of a number of Hamilton schools affected by the 2003 gypsy moth operations in the city.
 In 2004, the school's compensation claim for the cost of relief teachers to cover staff absences during the operations was declined by The Ministry of Agriculture and Forestry.